-Here’s why this site exists: as a thing that allows me to share my writing publicly, no matter how bad it is, and hence (theoretically) encourages me to actually write.
+Here’s why this blog exists: as a thing that allows me to share my writing publicly, no matter how bad it is, and hence (theoretically) encourages me to actually write.

 It’s awful to read what you’ve written and find it a mangled, garbled mess.
 But this is still better than not writing at all.
 I’m trying to overcome my perfectionism by telling myself I’m allowed to publish awful writing.
-As long as something gets published on this website every 1–3 weeks, no matter how badly written it is, I’ve accomplished by goal.
+As long as something gets published on this website every 1–3 weeks, I’ve accomplished by goal.

-But I know he said something like, “Thinking about writing is much harder than actually writing.
-Compared to thinking about it, writing is easy.”
-And, “A book is just a series of sentences.
+Really, a book is just a series of sentences.
 Anyone can write a sentence.
 So anyone can write a book.
-The question is, are you willing to sit down to construct sentences day after day?”
+The question is, are you willing to sit down to construct sentences day after day?

 If I’m so dissatisfied with everything I post, why do I force myself to publish so frequently?
 Why don’t I take as much time as each post requires to turn it into something better?

-By the end of the term, the students who made the most pots also ended up making the best pots.
-I’m hoping that by writing as many posts as possible (no matter how bad they are!)
-I’ll eventually end up writing much better posts.
-(So feel free to ignore these early efforts for now and come back in 10 years.)
+I’m hoping that by writing as many posts as possible, I’ll eventually write much better posts.
+(So feel free to ignore these early efforts and come back in 10 years.)

 Plus, even before I read this pottery story, I was inspired by Tim Urban.
-You might know about his mega-popular blog, Wait But Why, but did you know he has an earlier and equally fantastic blog called Underneath the Turban?
+You might know about his mega-popular blog, Wait But Why, but did you know he has an earlier blog called Underneath the Turban?

 So, why do I need to publish my bad writing publicly?
-Because otherwise there’s too much incentive to just give up on your ideas halfway through.
-I’ve found I agree with Paul Graham’s statement in The Age of the Essay:
+Because otherwise there’s too much incentive to give up on your ideas halfway through.

 Here’s one test: